 At the time of discharge, the patient is provided with a summary of all recommendation for continued care and follow-up services including, but not limited to therapy services, assistance required, medical appointments, summary of applications for transportation or parking permits, etc.

-Three adolescent patients were treated on the inpatient program in 2018 and 2019.
+Seven adolescent patients were treated on the inpatient program in 2019 and 2020.

 In order to ascertain the long-term outcome for the individual, Burke contracts with a company to conduct follow-up interviews via phone at 3-months post-discharge.